 What can I expect when I call CHETNA?

 Your call will be answered by a trained advocate, who is there to LISTEN.
 If you choose to seek help, we can guide you through your options to achieve your goals, emotional or physiological.
 Your privacy and safety are our top priorities.

-How can I speak to an immigration attorney if I cannot afford one?
+How can I speak to an attorney if I cannot afford one?

-If you cannot afford to pay for an attorney, you may qualify for free legal aid.
-Contact us at 1-888-924-3862 for more information.
+If you cannot afford to pay for an attorney, you may qualify for free or low cost legal services.
+Contact us at 1-888-924-3862 for more information and referrals to attorneys.